The Queensland cane industry has a long history of innovation.

 In May 2016, the Great Barrier Reef Water Science Taskforce handed down its final report and recommendations for improving water quality entering the Reef, including a recommendation to implement an industry-wide behaviour change program for the sugar cane industry.

-Phase One of the Project was completed late 2016, where the BI team took to the cane fields of Queensland to meet the growers, their families, and all of those who work in the industry.
+Phase One of Cane Changer was completed late 2016, where the BI team took to the cane fields of Queensland to meet the growers, their families, and all of those who work in the industry.

-Cane Changer continues to be a unique demonstration of the diverse application of behavioural science to create behaviour change at a population level.
+Cane Changer continues to be a world-class example of the diverse application of behavioural science to create positive, long-lasting change at a population level.